 At Holy Trinity, we take a STREAM approach to instruction for our students.
-We believe that together science, technology, religion, engineering, arts and math provide balanced academic excellence with faith-based morals as a foundation.
+We believe that together science, technology, religion, engineering, arts, and math provide balanced academic excellence with faith-based morals as a foundation.

-STREAM takes STEM to the next level: it allows students to connect their learning in these critical areas with arts practices, faith elements, design principles, and high standards to provide students a greater palette of learning at their disposal for the rest of their lives.
-STREAM removes limitations and replaces them with wonder, critique, inquiry, innovation and making meaning.
+STREAM takes STEM to the next level: it allows students to connect their learning in these critical areas with arts practices, faith elements, design principles, and high standards to provide students with a greater palette of learning at their disposal for the rest of their lives.
+STREAM removes limitations and replaces them with wonder, critique, inquiry, innovation, and making meaning.
 Suddenly, a hands-on science or math activity includes artistic ventures and religious context.
 This can allow students who don’t feel scientifically or mathematically inclined to feel more comfortable representing their knowledge and beliefs.

-- Technology-rich Environment: Interactive boards in each classroom, one-to-one chromebooks/tablets in classrooms, and blended learning opportunities
+- Technology-rich Environment: Interactive boards in each classroom, one-to-one Chromebooks/tablets in classrooms, and blended learning opportunities

 - Extracurricular Opportunities: Lego Club, Art Club, Coding Club

 - Artist in Residence Week: Community artist brought in to engage in a schoolwide project